chingu-voyages/voyage-project-tier1-expensesplitter/README.md

 - Summary and Visualization

-  - [ ] A clear summary of total expenses and individual balances is provided
+  - [ ] Users should be provided with a clear summary of total expenses and individual balances.

 - Data Persistence